-- b) Under specific circumstances and with the approval of the respective directors of schools, a student may be granted permission to take one module from a related subject as part of the curriculum.
+- a) The various modules from which a student can choose, are in all cases limited to that which can be presented by a school and subject group according to specific circumstances in a particular year.
+Factors such as leave of academic personnel, number restriction, etc. can play a role. - b) Under specific circumstances and with the approval of the respective directors of schools, a student may be granted permission to take one module from a related subject as part of the curriculum.
 Consult the relevant subject chairperson in this regard. - c) A student can apply in writing to the Faculty Board on the basis of his/her academic merits, to take a maximum of two additional modules to the minimum requirements of the prescribed curriculum without payment of additional class fees.